mx-awsdevteam/aws-bedrock-lab/BedrockLab.md

 2. Double-click the `Create object` activity and click **Select**.
 3. Search for the `InvokeModelGenericRequest` as the object to create and click **Select**.
 4. Click **New** to populate an attribute value and select `ModelId` from the dropdown.
 5. Set it's value to `'anthropic.claude-v2'`.
-If you have access to a different Claude model, make sure to set the `ModelId` accordingly!
+If you have access to a different Claude model, make sure to set the `ModelId` accrodingly!
 6. Click **OK** and then click **OK** again to save the configuration and close the popup.

 ![Create InvokeModelGenericRequest](resources/27_Claude_GetResponse_5.png)

 The next step is to create the credentials, which the `AWSAuthenticationConnector` handles  for us.
 We only need to:

 1. In the **Toolbox** search for `GetStaticCredentials` or `GetTemporaryCredentials` (depending on your choice which type of credentials to use) and drag the activity onto your Microflow, before the `InvokeModelGeneric` activity.
 2. If your are using **Temporary Credentials**, you need to provide the AWS Region as parameter:
    1. Double-click it, and then double-click on the `Region` parameter.
    2. It should auto-fill with `$ENUM_Region`, click **OK**.